dsananez/Samsung-Tidy-Data-Set/CodeBook.md

 ##Code Book

+#Variables:

+For each record Samsung provided:
+- Triaxial acceleration from the accelerometer (total acceleration) and the estimated body acceleration.
+- Triaxial Angular velocity from the gyroscope.
+- A 561-feature vector with time and frequency domain variables.
+- Its activity label.
+- An identifier of the subject who carried out the experiment.

+#Code:

 Note: All the code in the script is commented with details.
 However, I will also explain it here.

 First of all, its important to set the folder containing "UCI HAR Dataset" as the Working Directory, not the "UCI HAR Dataset" folder per se.